-- trafficking or brokering, ie the acquisition, disposal or movement of goods
+- trafficking, brokering or the acquisition, disposal or movement of goods

-- intangible transfers, eg of technology or technical assistance related to the materials
+- export of intangible transfers, such as transfers of technology or technical assistance related to the materials

-- the equipment in which the sources may be incorporated - but note that in the case of an illicit export, any goods mixed, packed or found with a radioactive source will be liable to seizure
+- export of the equipment in which the sources may be incorporated, but in the case of an illicit export, any goods mixed, packed or found with a radioactive source will be liable to seizure by HMRC

-- nuclear materials which are covered by the Convention on the Physical Protection of Nuclear Materials
+- export of nuclear materials which are covered by the Convention on the Physical Protection of Nuclear Materials

-- radioactive sources in the IAEA Code already covered by existing legislation, to avoid duplication of controls
+- export of radioactive sources in the IAEA Code already covered by existing legislation, to avoid duplication of controls

-- sources which individually fall below the threshold, but which if aggregated together in a single consignment exceed the threshold
+- export of sources which individually fall below the threshold, but which if aggregated together in a single consignment exceed the threshold